dltoth/DeviceLib/README.md

 # DeviceLib
 DeviceLib is a library of turn-key [UPnPDevices](https://github.com/dltoth/UPnPLib) for ESP8266 and ESP32, based on the [UPnP 1.1 Device Architecture](http://upnp.org/specs/arch/UPnP-arch-DeviceArchitecture-v1.1.pdf).
-Use of this library requires the companion libraries [CommonUtil](https://github.com/dltoth/CommonUtil) for user interface, [UPnPLib](https://github.com/dltoth/UPnPLib) for device architecture and service discovery, [SystemClock](https://github.com/dltoth/SystemClock) for NTP synchronized time, and [WiFiPortal](https://github.com/dltoth/WiFiPortal) for access point configuration.
+Use of this library requires the companion libraries [CommonUtil](https://github.com/dltoth/CommonUtil) for user interface, [UPnPLib](https://github.com/dltoth/UPnPLib) for device architecture and service discovery, and [SystemClock](https://github.com/dltoth/SystemClock) for NTP synchronized time.

 DeviceLib includes the following classes:

 ```
-   ExtendedDevice         := An extended RootDevice that includes ssdp search to find nearby devices and configuration that includes access point reset
+   ExtendedDevice         := An extended RootDevice that includes ssdp search to find nearby devices and device name configuration
    HubDevice              := An ExtendedDevice that displays all RootDevices on a local network.
 With HubDevice, only one mDNS name is necessary, all
                              other devices can be accessed via the HubDevice portal interface
    Sensor                 := A configurable UPnPDevice base class providing Sensor reading as simple HTML and Sensor configuration through ConfigurationServices